Prince25/StockAlertBot/README.md

 ### How does it work?

 Enter links of the products you want tracked and how often you want the program to monitor them.
-When an item becomes available, you will be alerted through variety of notifications
+When an item becomes available, you will be alerted through variety of notifications.
 <br><br>

 ### Features
+* Add links and change settings **easily** through a browser page
+* Complete control over check intervals
+    * Ability to freely set monitor frequency, **no limits**
+    * Ability to space out checks if multiple items in a per store
+    * Ability to override default interval and define frequency for each store
+* Proxy Support
-* Automatically open a product's URL
+* Automatically opens a product's URL upon restock
 * Notifications
     * Desktop
     * Email